 - Michigan Individual Income Tax Declaration for e-file (Form MI-8453).
 See the "Michigan E-file Signature Process" Section 2.21 of this Handbook for more information on Form MI-8453. - Michigan Individual Income Tax e-file Payment Voucher (Form MI-1040-V).
-State tax due returns must submit payment by April 15, 2019.
+State tax due returns must submit payment by April 15, 2020-.
 For other payment options see Section 2.25, Tax Refund and Payment Information - City Income Tax e-file Payment Voucher (Form City-V).
-City tax due return must submit payment by April 15, 2019.
+City tax due return must submit payment by April 15, 2020.
 Form City-V should only be used for e-file payments.
 For other payment options see the Section 2.25, Tax Refund and Payment Information. - Michigan Direct Debit of Individual Income Tax Payment (Form 5472) provides the taxpayer with a copy of their direct debit request entered in the electronic return submission. - Farmland Preservation Tax Credit Claim (Form MI-1040CR-5).
-Part 2 of Form MI-1040CR-5 or the signed statement to Treasury.
-Farmland returns claiming unequal distribution of property taxes on jointly owned land must have a distribution statement signed by all owners.
+Part 2 of Form MI-1040CR-5 or the signed statement to Treasury was removed from the Form MI-1040CR-5.
+Form 5678, Signed Distribution Statement for Joint Owners of Farmland Development Rights Agreements should now be used for farmland returns claiming unequal distribution of property taxes on jointly owned land must have a distribution statement signed by all owners.

-Do not mail a copy of Form MI-1040CR-5 or the signed statement to Treasury.
+Do not mail a copy of Form 5678 or the signed statement to Treasury.
 A copy of the signed statement should be retained to avoid reduction and/or denial of the credit.
 Treasury may request at a later date a copy of the signed statement to verify the unequal distribution claimed.